ManonBracke/ManonBracke/README.md

 # Hi there 👋

 Hello !
 My name is Manon Bracke .
-I'm a junior coder at IESPCF Namur and a graphic designer.
+I'm a junior coder and a graphic designer.
 Here are some of the websites I've made during my training.

 ## Projects